LouiseSteward/learn/well-women/text/quiz-04.md

 1. What is menopause?
 	-	The first menstruation in a young girl
-	-	The first six weeks after the birth of an infant
+	-	The first 6 weeks after the birth of an infant
 	+	The end of menstrual periods in an older woman
 	-	Vaginal bleeding sometimes seen in newborn infants
 2. Monthly menstrual blood loss is abnormal when it is: